 Objective results

+CTC results

 Results according to the JVET CTC are provided in the attached spreadsheet for two cases.
 Summary of the results is provided below.
 As shown in the following table, applying the proposal contributes to 0.10% average BD-rate gain in RA test case, and 0.17% gain for class A1 sequences.

 Table 1.
 Method 1: DC calculation